your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Spellbook

-At 1st level, you have a spellbook containing six 1stlevel wizard spells of your choice.
+At 1st level, you have a spellbook containing six 1st level wizard spells of your choice.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.

 #### Preparing and Casting Spells